 Where To Buy Investment Property in Birmingham, AL?

-There are 105 neighborhoods in Birmingham, AL. Greystone has a median listing price of $499.9K, making it the most expensive neighborhood.
-Roebuck is the most affordable neighborhood in Birmingham, with a median listing price of $57.4K on Realtor.com.
-Some of the best neighborhoods in or around Birmingham, Alabama are Highland Park, Greystone and Crestwood South.
+There are around 92 neighborhoods in Birmingham, AL. Highland Park has a median listing price of $699K, making it the most expensive neighborhood.
+Ensley Highlands is the most affordable neighborhood in Birmingham, with a median listing price of $65,000 on Realtor.com, a real estate listings website.
+Some of the best neighborhoods in Birmingham, Alabama are Highland Park, Greystone, and Crestwood South.
 Here are some of the best neighborhoods in Birmingham where you can consider buying investment properties.

 1. Huffman – Birmingham, AL